China Ancient Trip, Day 3: Hong Kong

 We are among those stars

-Grab a handy map in every MTR station to help you getting out the right exit, as some could be far apart!
-We took the metro from the Tsim Tsa Shui station to Diamond Hill, A Chinese classical garden named Nan Lian is said to be designed according to Tang Dynasty.
-See, I've started some sort of Ancient Dynasty history!
-Bear with me as coming post I'll deal with more ancient Chinese history.
-Back to the garden, Nan Lian situated in the Diamond Hill, joint next to the Chi Lin Nunnery.
+Grab a handy map in every MTR station to help you get out the right exit, as some could be far apart!
+We took the metro from the Tsim Tsa Shui station to Diamond Hill.
+A Chinese classical garden named Nan Lian is said to be designed according to the Tang Dynasty.
+See, I've started some ancient dynasty history!
+Bear with me; in the coming post I'll deal with more ancient Chinese history.
+Back to the garden, Nan Lian is in the Diamond Hill, next to the Chi Lin Nunnery.
 Wooden architectures in the garden were being built without any metal (read: nail) runs by the Chi Lin Nunnery.
 More details can be found here.

 Which was the way out?